dschnare/generator-mighty/Readme.md

 	yo mighty:email {email name}

 This generator will create a new Reactjs email defintion in the `emails` directory of a mighty project.

+## Component

+	yo mighty:component {ComponentName}

+This generator will create a new React component in `src/components`.
+The component will be stubbed out to render a `<table>` with a single `<td>` rendering the component's children.
+Emails can then use these components by requiring them from `lib/components`.

+	var MyButton = require('../lib/components/MyButton');

 # Mighty Mail